TheCatster/nvim/README.md

-# catsters-nvim-config
+# The Catster's Neovim Config
-A nvim config geared towards editing Rust and Arduino code, as well as efficiency.
+A neovim config geared towards editing Rust and C code, as well as LaTeX essays.